qualitus/performance-tests/setup/jmeter_ilias_users.md

-# Setup ILIAS Users for jMeter
+# Setup of ILIAS Users for jMeter

+## Quick-Start

+* Manually create one ILIAS account for your installation
+ * language = english
+* Test the login (accept the user agreement, etc.)
+* Edit `config/jmeter.sh.inc` and enter the correct values for USERNAME="" and PASSWORD=""

+## Advanced Instructions

 In order to use the testsuite, please import a customized `user_import.xml` into ILIAS and save the credentials for jmeter as `config/users.csv`.
 The detailed steps are as follows